DarrienG/terminal-typeracer-mirror/docs/config.md

     to make room for the rest of the words.
 * Setting to true sets the behavior back to the way it was in version `<=1.2.3`

+`simple_borders` = Decide whether or not to color borders in accordance with events
+* default: `false`
+* With this set to true, the border colors will stay constant over the course of the game.
+* Things that currently will change border colors mid game:
+    * Missing a single letter in regular mode
+    * Getting a combo (consecutively typing letters correctly) > 60
+* Setting to false ensures the game borders never change once started

 ## Example config

 Assuming you want to customize everything, a fully configured file might look